 - 1. The teacher introduces the concept of children's rights, and the class brainstorms a list of rights they think children should have. - 2.
-The class compares their list with the cards, and adds any new ideas to their list. - 3.
-The class compares their list with the summary of the UN Convention on the Rights of the Child, found on page 12 in this kit.
+The class compares their list with the cards, and adds any new ideas to their list. - The class compares their list with the full text of children's rights in the UN Convention on the Rights of the Child at www.unicef.org/voy/meeting/rig/convent.html/ or use the Convention summary in this kit.